Orrish-Automation/orrish-core/README.md

   - Clone/download this repo.
   - Run `pushJarAndStartFitnesse.sh` :green_book: If the port 80 is already in use or if you want to start manually, refer the help section.
 </details>

+## :writing_hand: Write test cases
+Once you launch FitNesse home page, there is a link to `FitNesse Documentation` describing how to write and execute a test.

 ## :book: FitNesse specific tasks

 <details>